All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

-- Gas Leak Cover-Up: His Gas logia fruit allows him to use this as a convienient method to keep Marines and Pirates away from the entire island his laboratory is on.
+- Gas Leak Cover-Up: His Gas Logia Fruit allows him to use this as a convenient method to keep Marines and Pirates away from the entire island his laboratory is on.
 It helps that he nuked the island 'accidentally' so to ensure that nobody would bother to look for him there, because who'd live on a lifeless, poisoned island?
 Bites him in the butt when he releases more gas to keep Smoker away, making the island appear deadly, but Smoker points out how after so many years there should be far less gas in the air.

 - Hookers and Blow: It's revealed that he actually didn't spend Big Mom's money on making that giantification formula she wanted.
 He used it to buy groupies and alcohol so he can get himself wasted.

 - Horned Humanoid: Apparently has/wears horns on his head.